drkbluescience/drkbluescience/README.md

 ### Hi there 👋this is Enise
-* :sunny: One of those I do is keep up with and apply the innovations in data science.
 * :headphones: If you want to feel high or down, peer out at [Spotify](https://open.spotify.com/playlist/1PUGXX6bOCGHDoJN7XpSbQ?si=81bbb57f68014729) quickly and closely.

 <!--